It’s interesting how large food manufacturers market to Baby Boomers and entice them to buy their products.

 Remember when we were young and it was normal to have a piece of cake or a cookie in your lunch pail?
 And ol’ Dennis the Menace couldn’t resist eating the homemade apple pie his Mom left cooling on the porch.
 There wasn’t an obesity problem then like there is today.

 The way those of us over 50 are eating has changed drastically since our childhood.
-Many are mindlessly chowing down junk food and wondering why they’re overweight.
+Many of us are mindlessly chowing down junk food and wondering why we’re overweight.
 Others are consciously making an effort to maintain their health and stay active.

 The key points food manufacturers focus on when they market to Baby Boomers